Feedstock Sources

 Many horse and other animal owners are happy to give away manure and bedding straw.
 Be careful that the animal has not been treated with de-worming medicine.
 Be aware that horse manure can be a source of weed seeds unless it is well hot-composted.

 You can often pick up pine cones in the street.
 Great for bulking your compost to enhance aeration.
+Your neighbors might also have corn cobs and sunflower stalks, also great for bulking material.

 From your home you can compost your kitchen scraps, moldy leftovers, used paper towels, vacuum cleaner contents, dryer lint (if it's natural fiber), even shredded newspaper and other non-slick paper products.